A Cosmic Christmas

-A Cosmic Christmas is a 1977 American-Canadian Christmas animated television special, premiering on CBC in Canada and in syndication in the United States on 4 December 1977.
-A Cosmic Christmas is the first special in the 1977 to 1980 series of television specials produced by Nelvana Ltd. and was also the first animated production from the studio.
-It premiered on 4 December 1977 on CBC Television.
-It was submitted for the Best Animated Short Academy Award.
+A Cosmic Christmas is a Canadian Christmas animated television special, premiering on CBC in Canada and in syndication in the United States on 4 December 1977.
+It was the first television special produced by Toronto's Nelvana company.

 Plot

-Three aliens from an unknown planet, who bear a strong resemblance to the Biblical Magi, visit Earth to know the true meaning of Christmas.
+Three aliens from an unknown planet, a Biblical Magi allusion, visit Earth to know the true meaning of Christmas.
 Peter, a young boy, and Lucy, his goose, are the first to encounter them.
 Unable to find the true meaning of Christmas in town, Peter takes them to his family's house in the woods.
 While Peter's grandmother tells the aliens about her memories of Christmas, Marvin, one of the town's bullies, steals Lucy.
 In the chase to rescue Lucy, Marvin falls through the ice in a lake.
 Peter attempts to rescue him but falls into the lake as well.
 The townsfolk, who were out searching for the aliens, attempt to save the boys but their human chain is not long enough to reach them.
 The three aliens, who had sworn not to interfere with events on Earth, decide to help in order to learn the meaning of Christmas.
 The rescue effort is successful.
-The townsfolk are quick to condemn Marvin for stealing Lucy, but have a change of heart when they realize that Marvin stole Lucy because he had nothing to eat.
+The townsfolk are quick to condemn Marvin for stealing Lucy, but have a change of heart when Peter's grandmother suggests he did so because he had nothing to eat.
 Peter offers Marvin and his friends the chance to join them for Christmas dinner and the aliens realize that family and the spirit of forgiveness are the true meaning of Christmas.